-I’m thrilled as hell to be able to do what I love for a living, and to share ideas, characters, stories, and concepts with so many people.
-Everything I publish is produced because I can’t not make it; I love the words and ideas too much to keep them to myself.
+I’m incredibly fortunate to be able to do what I love for a living, and to share my ideas, characters, stories, and questions with so many people.
+Everything I publish is produced because I can’t not make it; I love the words and concepts too much to keep them to myself.